asad/VirtualScreening/README.md

-# VirtualScreening: Enrichment assessment of virtual screening approaches
+# VirtualScreening:

-(Inspiration: This is Java code for 'enrichvs' package in R)
+Title: Enrichment assessment of virtual screening approaches (Inspiration: This is Java code for 'enrichvs' package in R)

 Performs